 Achieving Continuous Growth: Advanced Streaming with Upstream

-Upstream is built for creators ready to get into 24/7 live streaming for serious growth.
-We offer advanced capabilities that go beyond basic RTMP connections:
+Upstream is built for creators ready to get live streaming for serious growth.
+We offer advanced capabilities that go beyond connecting with RTMP:

-• Maximize Back-Catalog Revenue: Transform your existing video library into a “linear channel” experience, just like traditional TV or radio.
+- Back-Catalog Streaming: Transform your existing video library into a “linear channel” experience, just like traditional TV or radio.
 Upstream streams this content 24/7, turning archived videos into a continuous revenue stream.

-• Multistreaming to 10+ Platforms Simultaneously: Expand your reach without extra effort.
-Broadcast to YouTube, Twitch, TikTok, Kick, Rumble, and any other RTMP-compatible platform through one intuitive Upstream interface.
+- Simulcasting to 10+ Platforms: Expand your reach without extra effort.
+Broadcast at the same time to YouTube, Twitch, TikTok, Kick, Rumble, and any other RTMP-compatible platform through one intuitive Upstream interface.
 All streams are perfectly synchronized.

-• Leverage Upstream’s Verified YouTube Encoder: Stream with confidence.
-Upstream is officially recognized as a YouTube Verified Software Encoder, meaning your broadcasts meet YouTube’s highest standards for quality, security, and reliability effortlessly.
+- Upstream is a Verified YouTube Encoder: Stream with confidence as Upstream is officially recognized as a YouTube Verified Software Encoder, meaning your broadcasts meet YouTube’s highest standards for quality, security, and reliability effortlessly.

 There are more features than fits in this page.
 Check out our full feature breakdown.